Health Insurance Portability and Accountability Act (HIPAA) Compliance

 Introduction

 Protected health information (PHI) breaches have affected over 176 million patients in the United States.
-Most of these breaches resulted from the negligence of employees and noncompliance with HIPAA regulations rather than external hacking.[1]
+Most of these breaches resulted from employees' negligence and noncompliance with HIPAA regulations rather than external hacking.[1]

-- Title I: Protects health insurance coverage for workers and their families during job changes or loss.
+- Title I: Protects health insurance coverage for workers and their families during job changes or losses.
 This Title restricts new healthcare plans from denying coverage based on preexisting conditions.

 - Title II: Addresses healthcare fraud and abuse, implements medical liability reform, and promotes administrative simplification by establishing national standards for electronic healthcare transactions and national identifiers for providers, employers, and health insurance plans.